louisliv/pyrpc/README.rst

     ]

-2. Add the `safe_method` decorator to class methods in your app.
+2.Add the `safe_method` decorator to class methods in your app.

+.. codeblock:: python
     from pyrpc.decorators import safe_method

     class Library():
         @safe_method